Philosophy of biology

 C) The idea that natural selection acts at different levels of biological organization

-D) The promotion of gene expression
+D) The process of genetic drift

 • 10.
 What is the concept of heritability in biology?